Tyharper29/finalappproject/README.md

-# Simple Flask Backend Example for Beginning Python Students
+# Simple Flask Backend information for project

 This repo provides a simple Flask backend to support front-end JavaScript applications.
 It's designed for students who are learning JavaScript but are also taking an introductory Python course and want to experiment with using Flask for their backend.